Jaronline/CuttingDelight/README.md

 ## Mod Loaders

-Cutting Delight is currently only available for Neoforge, but modloader support can be expanded if it gets requested.
+Cutting Delight is currently only available for Forge and Neoforge, but modloader support can be expanded if it gets requested.

 ## Backports

-After releasing version 1.0.0, I'm going to work on a Forge 1.20.1 version.
 I'm currently not planning on backporting this mod to earlier Minecraft/Farmer's Delight versions than 1.20.1, but if you want you can try it yourself and open a pull-request on my github repository.

 ## Credits